Harish-Vasudevan/LGMVIP-Web-Task-03/README.md

-# LGMVIP-Web-Task-03
+# LGMVIP-Web-Task-2
-Student registration form with js
+To create a student registration form using HTML/CSS and JavaScript